Could these be the best chips in Melbourne?

 Now, that is quite the claim.
 By December, she was still insistent that the chips she had eaten in January of that year had beaten out every other food morsel that had passed her lips for the whole of 2016.

 "They taste like the real thing – but different.
 They’re fat chips that are halfway to potato wedges, fried in intensely garlicky oil and, once crisp and golden, tossed in a bowl with proper Greek dried oregano and crumbles of sharp feta.
 It’s impossible not to eat well in Melbourne (well, in Australia generally), but these chips were absolutely worth flying the 10,496.05 miles for."

-Recently I headed into Gazi to see if I could replicate the experience - I'm a hot chip lover, and if these were as good as Nigella claimed, nobody could keep me from these golden batons of potato deliciousness.
+Recently I headed into Gazi to see if I could replicate the experience - I'm a hot chip lover from way back, and if these were as good as Nigella claimed, nobody could keep me from these golden batons of potato deliciousness.

 One bite, and I had a feeling Nigella just got a really good batch that day.
 Two bites and I was frowning.
 No crispy outside and fluffy inside that I've come to know and love in a good hot chip.
 I continued on, wondering if I'd just picked the overcooked little ones to try, but the verdict was in - they were all overcooked.